-(AMCEs) for the conjoint experiment, looking only at the main effects of the dimensions on the three choice variables: Water Likely (Yes/No) (light gray); Schools Likely (Yes/No) (medium gray); and Vote (Yes/No) (dark gray).
+component effects for the conjoint experiment, looking only at the main effects of the dimensions on the three choice variables: Water Likely (Yes/No) (light gray); Schools Likely (Yes/No) (medium gray); and Vote (Yes/No) (dark gray).
 In support of Hypothesis 1 and in refutation of Hypothesis 3, we find large, negative, and statistically significant coefficients on the money and jobs dimensions when predicting public goods (either Schools Likely (Yes/No) or Water Likely (Yes/No)).
-Respondents expect candidates who offer money as payments for votes to be approximately 25 per cent less likely to provide public goods once in office either water or school infrastructure-than candidates who do not buy votes.
-The effect for offering jobs is smaller-just under 10 per cent reductions in expectations of both school and water infrastructure provision-but otherwise mirrors the result for cash payments.
-SI Figure 3 shows that this effect is robust to a potential priming issue inherent in our study.
+Respondents expect candidates who offer money as payments for votes to be approximately 25% less likely to provide public goods once in office-either water or school infrastructure-than candidates who do not buy votes.
+The effect for offering jobs is smaller-just under 10% reductions in expectations of both school and water infrastructure provision-but otherwise mirrors the result for cash payments.
+Supporting Information Figure S4 shows that this effect is robust to a potential priming issue inherent in our study.
 Specifically, many respondents participated in a lab-in-the-field vote-choice experiment that potentially primed participants to think about vote buying and public goods provision as substitutes.
-While we originally planned to counter-balance the ordering of this experiment with the survey, practical issues precluded this option, and the lab experiment always ran first.
-Nonetheless, a sub-sample of 159 respondents participated in the conjoint experiment without first completing the vote-choice experiment.
-We find essentially identical results in this sub-sample.
+While we originally planned to counterbalance the ordering of this experiment with the survey, practical issues precluded this option, and the lab experiment always ran first.
+Nonetheless, a subsample of 159 respondents participated in the conjoint experiment without first completing the vote-choice experiment.
+We find essentially identical results in this for votes to be less likely to provide public goods than candidates who do not (Figure 3).
+In Vignette Experiment 2, respondents anticipate a hypothetical candidate will be less likely to provide public goods when the candidate offers either cash or loans, although the substitution effect of cash payments is